England manager hails a summer to be proud of

 Has sport become the source of our deepest values?
 An open letter by Gareth Southgate before tomorrow’s opening game in Euro 2020 won praise for its thoughtful version of patriotism.

-Fans are also cheering a letter from England manager Gareth Southgate.
-He laid out a vision of what the national team meant to him and the “lads”.
+On the eve of the championships, fans were also cheering a letter from England manager Gareth Southgate.
+In it, he laid out a vision of what the national team – and the nation itself – meant to him and the “lads” he was taking into the competition.

-Some commentators wondered why politicians were so thoroughly outclassed by a man who spent his life kicking a ball.
+The reaction was enthusiastic.
+Some commentators even wondered why politicians’ visions of the nation were so thoroughly outclassed by a man who spent his life kicking a ball around.

-As Southgate points out, football has deep ties to nationhood.
-He told players they would enter “the collective consciousness of our country”.
+But, as Southgate himself points out, football has deep ties to people’s sense of nationhood.
+In his letter, he told players that they would enter “the collective consciousness of our country”.

-Footballers “using the power of their voices” have not been universally praised.
-England’s Marcus Rashford forced politicians to backtrack and provide free school meals during lockdown.
+Footballers “using the power of their voices”, as he puts it, have not been universally praised.
+England’s Marcus Rashford forced politicians to backtrack and provide free school meals during the lockdown.
 But the sport has been mired in rows about players taking the knee to protest racial injustice.

-Southgate said he saw no conflict.
+Southgate said he saw no conflict between such protests and national pride.
 “We are independent thinkers”, he wrote, also praising the “Englishness” of fans who protested against the European Super League.

-Some historical politicians – Winston Churchill, Nelson Mandela or Czech president Václav Havel – brought nations together around a story.
+Some historical politicians – Winston Churchill, Nelson Mandela or Czech president Václav Havel – have been able to bring a nation together around a shared story.
 There is little sign of that in Europe today.

 Has sport become the source of our deepest values?